 Know YourselfYou know when you are most productive according to Shani our Customer success manager, so schedule your day around your most productive time and listen to your favorite music, nobody is there to tell you to change it.

 Beyond that, consider what makes you feel your most positive.
 Keep your favorite snacks on hand and do things you enjoy around the house during breaks.
 Decorate your space with colors, paintings, pictures, and knick-knacks that make you smile.

-Our last 2 golden tips came from our Co-Founder and Chief Commercial Officer, Ori, and the founder and CEO for Upright, Oded.
+Our last 2 golden tips came from our Co-Founder and CCO, Ori, and the founder and CEO for Upright, Oded.

-* Get a work setup that puts your body in a comfortable and sustainable work position.
+a.
+Get a working setup that puts your body in a comfortable and sustainable work position.

 To regulate your posture in any area you choose to work, consider a posture corrector device like the UPRIGHT GO 2 that reminds you to straighten up before you build bad habits.